Arthur Nwankwo: Career

 Nwankwo became chancellor of the Eastern Mandate Union in 1994 and led the organization to agitate for a return to democracy after the coup of General Sani Abacha.
 His activities during this period caught the attention of the government who detained him.
-In 1997, he led the EMU to partner with NADECO becoming its vice-chairman.
+In 1997, he led the EMU to partner with NADECO, becoming its vice-chairman.

-He died on 1st February 2020.
+He died on 1 February 2020 at the University of Nigeria Teaching Hospital, Ituku-Ozalla, Enugu State.